willkessler/jupytergraffiti/README.md

 1. Create symbolic links from the directory where you notebook resides to both the `jupytergraffiti` folder in this repo, and to the `recording_data` folder alongside where you cloned this repo.

-An example of this setup is to be found inside the `samples/` directory, where we have symlinks to both directories at one level up.
-To make this work properly, we needed to be sure that the `recording_data/` directory exists at one level up so that the symlink will work. *Jupyter Graffiti* will create directories for storage via the symlink but it cannot create the `recording_data` directory itself unless it is to be created in the same directory as the notebook itself.

 ### Installation Option #2: Run Jupyter Notebook with a Docker Image Containing Graffiti (Slightly More Complex Option)